stevommmm/lroot/README.md

 # Example use

-Small console capture of an interactive session showing functioning sudo and the caputred filesystem modifications in the overlay filesystem.
+Small console capture of an interactive session showing functioning sudo and the captured filesystem modifications in the overlay filesystem.

 ```console
 user@host:$ sudo ./lroot